-The E-MADI64 card is both centrally upgradable (you can upgrade the E-MADI64 thru the matrix frame, using EHX) and locally upgradeable, using Xilinx software, a PC and a Xilinx download cable.
+The E-MADI64 card is both centrally upgradable (you can upgrade the E-MADI64 through the matrix, using EHX) and locally upgradeable, using Xilinx software, a PC and a Xilinx download cable.

 For more information, see the Eclipse HX Upgrade Guide.